Genderdiversity

 • who still have breast tissue (have not had top surgery).

-Recommendation: Routine screening mammograms at a BreastCheck site (no referral needed) or a diagnostic imaging site (doctor's referral required).
+Recommendation: Routine screening mammograms are recommended every 2 years at BreastCheck (no referral needed) or a diagnostic imaging site (doctor's referral required).

 • who no longer have breast tissue (have had top surgery).